aces/Loris/docs/API/LorisRESTAPI.md

 }
 ```

-Project is only required use useProjects is enabled in the Loris instance, and
+EDC is only required if useEDC is enabled for the project according to the
-similarly EDC is only required if useEDC is enabled in the Loris config.
-The
+project settings.

 PSCID is only required if the generation type in the Loris config is not set to
 "sequential".